MicrosoftDocs/dynamics365smb-docs/financials/madeira-news.md

 ---
-title: What's New in Dynamics 365 Business edition | Microsoft Docs
+title: What's New in Finance and Operations, Business edition | Microsoft Docs
-description: Describes the latest news and updates for Dynamics 365 Business edition .
+description: Describes the latest news and updates for Finance and Operations, Business edition .
 services: project-madeira
 documentationcenter: ''
 author: SorenGP